Harshita1303/Python/06-Day6-Variables-and-Data-Types/.tutorial/Tutorial.md

 ## 5. Mapped data: dict

-**dict:** A dictionary is an unordered collection of data containing a key:value pair.
+**dict - {}:** A dictionary is an unordered collection of data containing a key:value pair.
 The key:value pairs are enclosed within curly brackets.

 **Example:**